Skills 360 – How to Sound Credible (Part 2)

 Download: Podcast MP3

-Welcome back to Business English Pod for today’s lesson on talking about your goals and expectations in a job interview.
+Welcome back to Business English Pod for today’s lesson on English collocations related to implementing a plan.

 Listening Questions

-2. What question does Ryan ask about the company?
+2. What does Carlos say about the importance of the CRM?

 Premium Members: Study Notes | Quizzes | PhraseCast | Lesson Module